TDStrasser/KookaBlockly-Reference/docs/source/clock.rst

 -------------------------

-Reads the Kookaberry’s internal Real Time Clock (RTC) and returns the date and time in two parts per the selected formats and separated by a string of characters that can be specified by the user (the default separator is the minus character “-“).
+Reads the Kookaberry’s internal Real Time Clock (RTC) and returns the date and time as a character string comprising two parts per the selected formats and separated by a string of characters that can be specified by the user (the default separator is the minus character “-“).

 .. image:: images/get-clock-extended.png
    :width: 500